-The trail carves through a series of tight switchbacks just before meeting a trail junction at .7 mile, and the hike turns left, following the sign toward Hawksbill.
+The trail carves through a series of tight switchbacks just before meeting a trail junction at .7 mile, and the hike turns left, following the signed direction to the summit.
 The hike becomes suddenly more strenuous as the terrain steepens and the trail makes a final southbound approach to the summit.

 The trail summits Hawksbill Mountain at just under 1 mile, meeting the site of a large campsite.
 The trail splits here, turning left to hike southbound to stunning views of Table Rock Mountain, and turning right to hike northbound to the mountain’s best summit views from its angular northern peak.

 Views from the summit are simply spectacular, stretching far and wide into Linville Gorge and the surrounding forest.
 Shortoff Mountain dominates the southern horizon behind Table Rock, framing the nearby Lake James.
 To the northeast, the far distant Linville Falls plummet through the entrance to the gorge, their thundering cascades audible from the mountaintop on a still day.

 While there’s nothing better than catching a stunning sunrise from this rocky, angular mountaintop perch, foggy days can be fairly incredible as well, as wispy plumes of vapor roll through the gorge’s depths.

 Departing the summit, the hike retraces its outbound steps to the trailhead, completing the hike at just over 2 miles.

 Nearby hiking adventures in Linville Gorge

 Ready for some more classic western NC beauty?
-Don’t miss the towering summit of nearby Table Rock Mountain, a sub-2-mile adventure with great views of Hawksbill Mountain.
+Don’t miss the towering summit of nearby Table Rock Mountain, a under-two-mile adventure with more outstanding views.
 Or further south, hike the Shortoff Mountain Trail to catch stunning views through the length of Linville Gorge, and stunning views of Lake James from Shortoff’s rocky summit.

 On the gorge’s western rim, hike the Linville Falls Trail to stunning views of the gorge’s gorgeous waterfalls.
 Or for an up-close view of the falls, plummet to the gorge’s floor on the Linville Falls Plunge Basin Trail, hiking to a beautiful, deep basin of water directly below the waterfall.
 Or check out our Linville Gorge hiking and camping guide for more adventure ideas in this gorgeous, rugged wilderness.